 Michael Cargill has over 35 years of firearms experience in the military and private sector combined.
 Michael was born and raised in Florida.
 After high school, he joined the U.S. Army, achieving the rank of Sergeant.
 As a licensed instructor, Michael has taught more than 50,000 people the required material to obtain Texas private security and handgun licenses.
 Over more than 12 years, he has a greater than 99% student success rate.
-Michael is the owner of Central Texas Gun Works (CTGW), a U.S. Federal Firearms License (FFL) dealer.
+Michael is the owner of Central Texas Gun Works (CTGW), a U.S. Federal Firearms Licensed (FFL) dealer.
 He frequently speaks about firearms in person and on film, television, and radio, including the Come And Talk It radio show that he produces and hosts.
 Michael resides in Austin, Texas.

 SMALL BUSINESS OWNER

 CENTRAL TEXAS GUN WORKS

 Central Texas Gun Works (CTGW) is a retail store and training facility located in Austin, Texas.
 In the course of his business, Michael Cargill has taught firearms safety to the public, members of both the Texas State House and Senate, district judges, justices of the peace, staff of many Federal, Texas state and local agencies, attorneys, corporate employees, and the public how to handle firearms safely.
 CTGW was the first business in Texas to have a completely solar powered sign and the first legal firearms business to accept Bitcoin cryptocurrency for firearms purchases.

 COME AND TALK IT

 The Come And Talk It (CATI) radio show broadcasts all things firearms every Sunday live on air from Austin, Texas.
 Michael Cargill produces and hosts topics including a weekly summary of worldwide firearms news, interviews with guests, and live audience phone calls.
 All live episodes are recorded and redistributed worldwide as a podcast.

 Michael Cargill vigorously defends lawful gun ownership without regard to party politics.
 Each session, he testifies to advance this cause at the Texas legislature.
 Michael regularly speaks to professional, civic, social, political, and religious organizations across all spectrums of society.
 For several years, he has challenged adverse government policies in state and federal courts with the support of like-minded attorneys general and legal organizations.

 GARLAND, ET AL. V. CARGILL